 Boosting your blood flow through therapeutic facial cupping can, therefore, help to mitigate the harmful effects on free radicals on the quality of the skin.
 With repeated treatment, this can contribute to a more youthful appearance overall.

-Facial cupping can cure acne
+Facial cupping can help acne

 Wet cupping has been found to have a significantly higher cure-rate for acne than commonly-used medications, such as tanshinone, tetracycline, and ketoconazole.
 This can help to improve the texture and color of skin, resulting in a healthier, more even skin tone.
+Again, wet cupping is an advanced practice of cupping and should never be tried without professional training.

 Facial cupping can reduce the appearance of fine lines and wrinkles